GYan58/lhr-work/README.md

 - Run Simulators in [Webcachesim](https://github.com/sunnyszy/lrb) to get results for SOTAs
 - By using real-hit results, run "Traffic.py" to get the estimated WAN

+To get figure 2, you should do:
+- Run "HRO.py" and "Belady.py" to get HRO bound and Belady bound
+- Run [PFOO](https://github.com/dasebe/optimalwebcaching) to get the PFOO bound
+- SOTAs could be reached by using [Webcachesim](https://github.com/sunnyszy/lrb)

 To estimate overhead, put all algorithms on the same platform and add the following codes to estimate the overhead:
 ```
 import time